 Zoology Section

-According to the NEET 2020 analysis by Aakash institute, the Zoology section of the question paper was moderately difficult.
+According to the NEET 2020 analysis by Aakash Institute, the Zoology section of the question paper was moderately difficult.
 There were a few questions that were beyond the scope of NCERT.
 This section had the most number of tricky and required precision.
-Two questions in this section tested the linguistic prowess of students, there were others that required comprehension, application, and synthesis to interpret the questions.
+Two questions in this section tested the linguistic prowess of students, others required comprehension, application, and synthesis to interpret the questions.

 | Topics | Easy | Moderate | Difficult |